kramarnath/ESP32_Environmental_Monitor/README.md

 3. Start a chat with your new bot, then visit:
    `https://api.telegram.org/bot<TOKEN>/getUpdates`
 4. Copy the `chat.id` value from the response — that is your **Chat ID**
-5. Paste these in the appropriate section of the code
+5. Paste these into `config.py`

 ---

 ## Future Improvements

- I was planning to do an Edge Tinyml anomaly detector Using the ESP32.
+I was planning to add an ESP8266 receiver node that subscribes to the same MQTT topic and triggers a buzzer alert locally when temperature crosses the threshold — this is exactly the kind of multi-device real-time use case that makes MQTT the right choice over HTTP.

-> So this project was initially built as a building block for that to collect the data set of temperature and humidity using Thingspeak.
+Beyond that, this project was built as a data collection foundation for an Edge TinyML anomaly detector running on the ESP32 itself.

-> Instead of hardcoded thresholds (`if temp > 35`), a tiny ML model will learn what *normal* looks like and flag anomalies automatically — no cloud inference
+> Instead of hardcoded thresholds (`if temp > 35`), a tiny ML model will learn what *normal* looks like
+> and flag anomalies automatically — no cloud inference, no fixed rules.

 ---